UPDATED FOR THE 2020 SEASON

-How to Get a Havasu Falls Permit & Camping Fees
+How to Get a Havasupai Permit & Camping Fees

 How to Get a Havasupai Permit

-The biggest obstacle to planning a backpacking trip to Havasu Falls is getting a permit.
-Advanced reservations are required, and generally permits sell out for the entire year within the first couple of months of the year.
-Your best chance of getting a permit will be to get one at the beginning of the year as soon as the reservation lines open.
+The biggest obstacle to planning a backpacking trip to Havasu Falls is getting a Havasupai permit.
+Advanced reservations are required, and generally, permits sell out for the entire year the DAY that the reservation lines open.

 Havasupai permits will sell out within a few hours (or maybe even quicker).
 Another way to increase your chances is to have flexible dates.
-Mid-summer when everyone is on summer vacation is going to be the most competitive time.
-If you can go mid-week in April or late-October , then you’ll have a better chance of getting a Havasu Falls permit.
+Mid-summer, when everyone is on summer vacation, is going to be the most competitive time.
+If you can go mid-week in March or late-November, then you’ll have a better chance of getting a Havasu Falls permit.